 Mix until well combined.

-After they bake you want to let them cool in the donut pan for about 5 minutes before using a butter knife to loosen them and then let the donuts cool on a cooling rack for about 30 minutes before icing them.
+After they bake you want to let them cool in the donut pan for about 5 minutes before using a butter knife to loosen them and then let the donuts cool on a wire rack for about 30 minutes before icing them with an easy glaze.

 The icing is a simple recipe of powdered sugar and milk.
 You can dunk the donuts in the icing or drizzle it over the donuts.

-Finishing up with a sprinkle of cinnamon sugar and these Cake Mix Gingerbread Donuts are perfection!
+Finishing up with a sprinkle of cinnamon sugar mixture and these Cake Mix Gingerbread Donuts are perfection!
 The cinnamon sugar coating adds some sweetness and a little crunch to the cake donuts.

 Cake Mix Gingerbread Donuts